syedsubhanhussain-sih/defenxia-final-sih/README.md

 This is a NextJS starter in Firebase Studio.

 To get started, take a look at src/app/page.tsx.
-"This project is for Defenxia"
+"This project is for Defenxia 1"